bradtraversy/proshop-v2/readme.md

 In section **3 - Custom Error Middleware** we throw an error from our `getProductById` controller function, with a _custom_ message.
-However if we have a invalid **ObjectId** as `req.params.id` and use that to query our products in the database, Mongoose will throw and error before we reach the line of code where we throw our own error.
+However if we have a invalid **ObjectId** as `req.params.id` and use that to query our products in the database, Mongoose will throw an error before we reach the line of code where we throw our own error.

 #### Original code